Sunbird-Ed/sunbird-perf-tests/README.md

 `./run_scenario.sh DeviceRegister 10 5 30 http 443 DeviceRegister.jmx`

-##  Learner Service Test Results
+##  User / Org API's Load Test Results

 **Benchmarking Details:**
 * These were captured after optimizations were applied to the individual APIs.
 * Each API is tested with 20000 hashing – This is a feature in Keycloak for "Password Policy" where keycloak hashes the password 20,000 times before saving in the database.
 * Each API was invoked directly on domain url
-   * Each API test was run for at least 15 mins
 * Infrastructure used in this run:
   - 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
   - 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
-- 4 Keyclaok Nodes (4 vcpus, 8 GiB memory)
+  - 4 Keycloak Nodes (4 vcpus, 8 GiB memory)
-- Postgres - 4 vCPU
+  - Postgres (4 vcps )
   - 6 Learner Service Replicas
   - 12 Proxy Replicas
   - 6 Kong Replicas
   - 8 Player Service Replicas

-### 1. User SignUp API:
+### 1. User Signup API:

 | API         | URL used in Test   | Thread Count | Ramp-up Period(in Seconds) | Loop Count | Throughput/sec | Avg (ms) | 95th pct | 99th pct |
 |-------------|--------------------|--------------|----------------------------|------------|----------------|----------|----------|----------|